The Invasive Longhorned Tick and Its Potential Health Effects

 The longhorned tick feeds on the blood of both birds and mammals, including humans.
 In some parts of the world, it carries bacteria and viruses that can infect people and cause disease.
 In these areas it’s classified as a public health threat.
 The tick is native to East Asia but is also found in other areas, including Australia and New Zealand.
 It has recently been discovered in the continental United States and is spreading.
 It hasn't yet been shown to transmit human diseases in the U.S. but is being monitored carefully.

 The scientific name of the longhorned tick is Haemaphysalis longicornis.
 It’s also known as the bush or cattle tick.
 To the unaided eye, the tick is very small and can be mistaken for a speck of dirt when it hasn’t eaten human or animal blood recently.
 It’s red brown in colour and has darker markings.
 When the animal is engorged with blood its appearance changes dramatically.
-The swollen tick is grey and its dark markings often appear to be yellow, as shown in the photo above.
+The swollen tick is predominantly grey and its markings often appear to be yellow or pale red, as shown in the photo above.
 A magnified view of the unfed tick can be seen in the opening screen of the video below.

 Ticks aren't insects.
 They belong to the phylum Arthropoda and the class Arachnida.
 Spiders also belong to this class.
 Hard ticks belong to the family Ixodidae (pronounced iks-sod-i-dee) within the class Arachnida.